KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 If we sum them up, we got 5776 + 2166 + 600 + 150 + 36 +4 = 8732 boxes in total for SSD.

 ### MultiBox Detection

-In this step, SSD does the Multi-scale Detection.
+To consider all 6 feature maps, we make multiple predictions containing boundary boxes and confidence scores from all 6 feature maps which is called multibox detection.
 The resolution of the detection equals the size of its prediction map.
 Multi-scale detection is achieved by generating prediction maps of different resolutions.
-For example, SSD300 outputs 6 prediction maps of resolutions 38x38, 19x19, 10x10, 5x5, 3x3, and 1x1 respectively.
-Use these 56 feature maps, SSD does 8732 local prediction.
+For example, SSD300 outputs 6 prediction maps of resolutions 38x38, 19x19, 10x10, 5x5, 3x3, and 1x1 respectively and use these 6 feature maps for 8732 local prediction.

 ### Hard Negative Mining